 Now, macros are disabled by default in all versions of Microsoft Office, from 2000 onwards.
-Should you open a document containing macros, Office will show you a dialog box asking you if you’d like to enable them.
+When you open a document containing macros, Office will ask you if you’d like to enable them.

-This certainly helped to reduce the risk of being infected by a macro virus.
+This certainly reduces the risk that you’ll catch a macro virus.
 However, cybercriminals are nothing if not persistent and still find ways to trick users into enabling macros and infecting their devices with malware.

 In 1995, a virus called Concept became the first macro virus to spread through Microsoft Word.
-It was accidentally included on a CD-ROM called “Microsoft Compatibility Test” and shipped by Microsoft to hundreds of businesses.
+Microsoft shipped out hundreds of CD-ROMs called “Microsoft Compatibility Test” that accidentally included the virus.
 From there, users inadvertently spread the virus via infected email attachments.

-While Concept didn’t have the capability to send itself via email, it was a forerunner to the Melissa virus, which could do so very effectively indeed.
+While Concept didn’t have the capability to send itself via email, it was a forerunner to the Melissa virus, which very effectively diffused itself.

 In 1999, the Melissa virus spread via an infected Word document through email.
 The email contained the message:

 The attachment was usually called list.doc.
-When the recipient opened the document the virus infected their computer and sent itself to the first 50 people in the user’s email address book, causing the virus to spread rapidly.
-It’s estimated the virus infected more than a million computers.
+When the recipient opened the document, the virus infected their computer and sent itself to the first 50 people in the user’s email address book.
+It caused the virus to spread rapidly with estimates suggesting it went on to infect more than a million computers.

 In 2017, hackers created a macro virus specifically targeting Macs.
-The virus spread via email in a macro-infected Word document titled “U.S. Allies and Rivals Digest Trump's Victory -- Carnegie Endowment for International Peace.docm”.
+The virus spread via email in a macro virus-infected Word document titled “U.S. Allies and Rivals Digest Trump's Victory — Carnegie Endowment for International Peace.docm.”

-How do I know if I have a macro virus?
+How do I know if my computer is infected with macro virus?